 - Icing the area the day of the injury

-If the condition does not improve in a week, seek medical advice.
+If the condition does not improve in a week, or is worsening, seek medical advice.
 You may need more advanced treatments including:

 - Corticosteroid injections.
 Corticosteroids (often called "steroids") are often used because they work quickly to decrease the inflammation and pain.

 - Physiotherapy.
-This can be very beneficial, especially for a "frozen shoulder".
-Physiotherapy includes range of motion exercises and splinting (thumb, forearm, bands).
+This can be very beneficial, especially for a frozen shoulder.
+Physiotherapy includes range of movement exercises and splinting (thumb, forearm, bands).

 - Surgery.
 This is only rarely needed for severe problems not responding to other treatments.